ninjudd/drip/README.md

 startup times than the `java` command.
 The `drip` script is intended to be a drop-in replacement for the `java` command, only faster.

-Drip is a single bash script and a small amount of Java code.
+Drip is a single bash script and a little bit of C and Java code.
 It is intended to work with any JVM-based language and anywhere bash is available.

 # How does it work?